-As Valentine’s Day is next month I used my Wilton silicone 6-cavity heart mold for this soap recipe.
+As Valentine’s Day is next month I used my Wilton silicone 6-cavity heart mold for this beginner lye soap recipe.
 I see this particular mold at most every local craft store I’ve been to so if you have a craft store near you it’s likely you’ll be able to find it locally.
 This recipe yielded enough soap to create six heart shaped soaps with soap “icing” on top.
 You don’t have to use this mold however.
-You can use any mold of your choice to recreate my beginner cold process soap recipe.
+You can use any silicone soap mold of your choice to recreate my beginner cold process soap recipe.

-To see if your mold will work for this size recipe or to resize the recipe you’ll want to calculate the volume of soap needed to fill the mold.
+To see if your mold will work with my recipe as is, or to resize the recipe, you’ll want to calculate the volume of soap needed to fill the mold.
 About.com has a tutorial on how to do this.
 (Remember if you aren’t using a silicone mold then you’ll need to line your mold.
 This can be anything from a small cardboard box to a wooden mold.
 There’s more on how to line your mold in this blog post on how to make a wooden loaf mold.)

-Need to resize this beginner cold process soap recipe?
-Learn how to do it easily here.
+If you need to resize this beginner cold process soap recipe, you can learn how to resize a lye soap recipe here.

-You’ll then need to follow my basic cold process soapmaking tutorial which goes a little more in depth than I will here and shows photographs of the steps.
+Follow my basic cold process soapmaking tutorial which goes a little more in depth than I do here.
 And don’t forget to take proper safety precautions and use gloves and goggles as you’re working with lye.